Skip to product information

 Home menopause test kits are designed to measure hormone levels, typically follicle-stimulating hormone (FSH) in a woman's urine.
 These FSH tests can provide an indication of whether a woman is approaching menopause or has already entered menopause.
 However, the accuracy and reliability of these at home menopause tests can vary.

 1. Timing: Menopause test kits may be more accurate when used during specific stages of a woman's menstrual cycle and at particular times of day.
-Instructions provided with the kit should be followed carefully for optimal results.
+Instructions provided with the test kit should be followed carefully for optimal results.

 3. Variability: Hormone levels can fluctuate, so a single test may not always provide a definitive answer.
 Repeat testing over time may be necessary for a clearer picture.
 A persistently elevated FSH level in the urine can be an indication of perimenopause or menopause.